M

 Allocate

-The SUNRISE Safety Assurance Framework is test environment-agnostic, allowing scenarios to be executed in a range of test environments, from fully virtual to simulated environments (such as Hardware-in-the-Loop) to controlled real-world environments or public roads.
-Within the SUNRISE project, a test environment allocation workflow is also being developed (it is detailed below), which will later be implemented in case studies within the broader safety assurance framework.
-Once the test environment is allocated, the test scenario is executed, and the corresponding data is recorded.
+The SUNRISE Safety Assurance Framework is test environment-agnostic, allowing scenarios to be executed in a range of test environments, from fully virtual to hybrid environments (such as Hardware-in-the-Loop) to controlled physical environments (such as proving grounds).
+Within the Allocate block, a test environment allocation workflow is applied (as detailed below), which will be implemented in case studies within the broader Safety Assurance Framework.
+Once a scenario is allocated to a test environment (also called test instance), the scenario is executed and the corresponding data is recorded.

 The initial allocation process involves two key inputs: test case information and test instance capabilities.
 Test cases include scenario descriptions, expected behavior of the system under test (SUT), and pass/fail criteria.
 Specific requirements are extracted from these test cases.
 The second input consists of available test instances, such as virtual testing, X-in-the-Loop (XiL), and proving ground testing, with field testing excluded due to its uncontrollable nature.